Haselnussbomber/HaselTweaks/README.md

 ### Hide MSQ Complete

-Hides the Main Scenario Guide when the MSQ is completed.
-Job quests are still being displayed.
+Hides the Main Scenario Guide when the MSQ is completed, but still displays Job quests.

 ### Keep Screen Awake